 Joyous Christmas carols will be sung as the train ride returns to the Bryson City Depot, and the magical journey reaches its end.

 Special precautions will be taken in order to properly sanitize the train in between trips, and all seating will be socially distanced, with reduced capacity.
-Guests will also be expected to wear a mask while on board the Polar Express train.
+Guests should also be prepared to wear a mask or facial covering while onboard the Polar Express train.

 Blowing Rock Christmas Events